Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-We are ready to express the numerator and the denominator of~\eqref{eq:p:connected:iota:kappa} in terms of pillowcase covers.
+We are ready to express the numerator and the denominator of the right hand side in~\eqref{eq:p:connected:iota:kappa} in terms of square-tiled surfaces.
 First, note that arc systems are defined on a pair of labeled oriented discs (called top and bottom, or northern and southern hemispheres).

-When $\cT_{bottom}$ and $\cT_{top}$ are not isomorphic as ribbon graphs, the ``total number of different triples'' in the denominator of~\eqref{eq:p:connected:iota:kappa} is equal to the weighted number of pillowcase covers tiled with at most $2N$ squares that form a single horizontal band and having the non-labeled ribbon graph $\cD:=\cT_{bottom}\sqcup\cT_{top}$ as the diagram of horizontal saddle connections.
-Here we identify triples leading to isomorphic pairs of labeled multicurves.
-We do not label either of components, vertices, or edges of the graph $\cD$, but we consider the plane trees $\cT_{bottom}$ and $\cT_{top}$ as ribbon graphs, so the corresponding topological discs are oriented.

-When $\cT_{bottom}$ and $\cT_{top}$ are isomorphic as ribbon graphs, the ``total number of different triples'' in the denominator of~\eqref{eq:p:connected:iota:kappa} is equal to twice the weighted number of pillowcase covers as above.

-When $\cT_{bottom}$ and $\cT_{top}$ are not isomorphic as ribbon graphs, the ``number of triples leading to meander'' in the numerator of~\eqref{eq:p:connected:iota:kappa} is equal to the weighted number of pillowcase covers as above which in addition have a single vertical cylinder.
-When $\cT_{bottom}$ and $\cT_{top}$ are isomorphic, the ``number of triples leading to a meander'' is twice the weighted number of pillowcase covers as above that have a single vertical cylinder.

-Thus, the limit in Theorem~\ref{th:any:trees:connected:proportion} is the asymptotic fraction of pillowcase covers having a single horizontal cylinder of height $\frac{1}{2}$ corresponding to the separatrix diagram $\cD$ of horizontal saddle connections, and a single vertical cylinder of width $\frac{1}{2}$ among all pillowcase covers with a single horizontal cylinder of height $\frac{1}{2}$ corresponding to the separatrix diagram $\cD$ of horizontal saddle connections.

-Theorem~1.19 in~\cite{DGZZ} asserts that such limit exists and that the ``horizontal and vertical cylinder decompositions are asymptotically uncorrelated'', so the above limit coincides with the asymptotic fraction of pillowcase covers having a single vertical cylinder of width $\frac{1}{2}$ among all pillowcase covers -- we can omit the conditions on the horizontal foliation.
-This proves existence of the limit in Theorem~\ref{th:any:trees:connected:proportion}.
-By definition, the latter asymptotic fraction is precisely the quantity $\prob_1(\cQ(\nu,-1^{|\nu|+4}))$ which proves the second statement in Theorem~\ref{th:any:trees:connected:proportion} together with formula~\eqref{eq:probability}.
-The remaining formula~\eqref{eq:c1:nu} for the quantity $\cyl_1(\cQ(\nu,-1^{|\nu|+4}))$ introduced in~\eqref{eq:c1:N:d} will be derived in Theorem~\ref{th:c1:in:genus:0} of section~\ref{s:Computations:for:pillowcase:covers}.
-This completes the proof of Theorem~\ref{th:any:trees:connected:proportion}. \end{proof}